honeycombio/rummycomb-sample-app/README.md

 To use this app:

 1. Create an API key in Honeycomb with only permissions "Send data" and "Create dataset"
-2. Put that in the right environment variable:
+2. Put that in an environment variable:

 `export HONEYCOMB_API_KEY=yourapikeyhere`